jhpce-jhu/jhpce_mkdocs/docs/orient/orientation-overview.md

 ## **Documentation used in orientation**
-You can download the orientation slides at [JHPCE-Overview](../orient/images/latest-orient.pdf)
+You can download the orientation slides at [This Link](https://docs.google.com/presentation/d/1elMSTUdKws7FLVFK7vVV_AErA4brNSPX/pub){:target="_blank"}

 We transitioned from the Sun Grid Engine to SLURM in 2024.
 We wrote [this document](../orient/images/transition-sge-2-slurm.pdf) for users familiar with SGE who needed to learn some SLURM basics.